retirement sories

 It was probably worth less than they paid for it and there was little prospect of selling it in the medium term, if they wanted to.
 “The money situation is not as good as we thought it would be, though we’re still ok.
 Some expatriates are struggling here, no doubt, and some have returned to the UK”

-Their story reinforced for me the belief that retirement from work is one of life’s biggest transitions and is often accompanied by other life changing events … establishing an adult relationship with children and a changed relationship with spouse, learning to be a grandparent, adjusting to a general decline in sociability.
+Their story reinforced for me the belief that retirement from work is one of life'’s biggest transitions and is often accompanied by other life changing events , establishing an adult relationship with children and a changed relationship with spouse, learning to be a grandparent, adjusting to a general decline in sociability.
 Occasional depressive feelings and health concerns become part of life.

-With so many changes coming all at once, it will be appropriate in some circumstances to delay other voluntary changes such as going changing house and going abroad.
-We are constantly being sold the ideal picture of How to Retire by advertising companies.
-Have a look at How to Retire Overseas: Sun and Golf Lifestyle For Sale!
+With so many changes coming all at once, it will be appropriate in some circumstances to delay other voluntary changes such as going changing house and retiring abroad.
+We are constantly being sold the ideal picture of How to Retire Abroad by advertising companies.

 Many people do it successfully and have a wonderful experience.
 If you think you can become one of those have a look at my Retire Overseas Checklist.

 Stay in touch and subscribe to my monthly email newsletter, "Retirement Stories".
-It is full of new stories and tips on planning for and enjoying an active retirement.
+It has new stories and tips on planning for and enjoying an active retirement.

 Subscribe Now..